Collinformatics/HackTheBox/SkillsAssessment/Server-Side Attacks/writeup.md

 # Recon:

-If we go to the website, we'll find that theres some info about the business, such as three locations, a customer comment, as well as a few buttons that don't go anywhere.
+If we go to the website, we'll find that there's some info about the business, such as three locations, a customer comment, as well as a few buttons that don't go anywhere.

 However if we open devtools, well find an API: